yazz/VisualJS/README.md

 What is Coils not good for?
 ---------------------------
 Because coils is based around "Maintenance first" as its tagline, it is not suitable for quite a wide variety of web projects.
-In fact, Coils does not even use Javascript, it uses Clojurescript, which compiles down to Javascript, so this makes it unsuitable for many types of developers.
-It does not use Clojurescript for the sake of it though.
-Clojurescript is a version of "Lisp" which compiles down to Javascript, and being a Lisp it has a features called Macros which make the time travelling debugger possible.
+In fact, Coils does not even use Javascript, it uses Clojurescript, which compiles down to Javascript, so this makes it unsuitable for most developers, who **hate Lisp**, since Clojure is a Lisp. so why use Clojure then, if it is so unpopular?
+Well, Coils does not use Clojurescript for the sake of it.
+Since Clojurescript is a version of "Lisp" which compiles down to Javascript, and being a Lisp it has a features called Macros which make the time travelling debugger possible.
 So there is a larger learning curve with Coils, but maintenance time is reduced.
 So for a variety of websites the following may be a better choice:

 **Multi page informational websites** - Wix, Weebly, Adobe Muse, Wordpress, and many others are perfect for this